onursenture/w00f.org/content/kim.md

 _i’m a multidisciplinary designer living in turkey, working at primetek informatics and orkestra studios. i have been focusing on intuitive user interfaces used by millions of people through popular open-source projects and my digital studio. i hold a bachelor of science degree in computer science from bilkent university..._

-masa tenisi en sevdiğim spor, şu sıralar oynamakta olduğum oyunlar world of warcraft, counter strike, cyberpunk ve dead by daylight. köpeğimin ismi yui. şifrelerimde kullandığım bir string değil.
+masa tenisi en sevdiğim spor. köpeğimin ismi yui. şifrelerimde kullandığım bir string değil.

 {{< youtube HUGN9mGEOcY >}}

 hayırlı işler.